 But once again casualties were high, with about one in four of No. 77 Squadron's pilots killed or captured by the time of the Armistice.
 At the end of the war, No. 77 Squadron had flown 18,872 sorties but lost 34 Australian pilots killed in battle or accidents and six prisoners of war, along with four British exchange pilots killed and one prisoner of war.
 In the aftermath of the Armistice No. 77 Squadron remained in Korea until October 1954 when it returned once more to Japan, before finally departing for Australia aboard the aircraft carrier HMAS Vengeance in November.
 No. 491 (Maintenance) Squadron was disbanded and its personnel sent home the following month.
 The rest of No. 91 (Composite) Wing did not follow until March 1955.
 However two of No. 36 (Transport) Squadron's Dakotas and their crews were left behind to form the RAAF Transport Flight Japan.
 This small RAAF unit maintained a regular service between Japan and Korea carrying people, mail and freight until it too was finally withdrawn to Australia in June 1956.

-The Nominal Roll of Australian Veterans of the Korean War was created to honour and commemorate over 18,000 veterans who served in Australia's defence forces during the period 27 June 1950 to 19 April 1956.
+The Nominal Roll of Australian Veterans of the Korean War was created to honour and commemorate over 18,000 veterans who served in Australia's defence forces during the period 27 June 1950 to 19 April 1956, either in Korea or in the waters adjacent to Korea.

 The Nominal Roll is an index of information that provides a 'snapshot' of individual service gathered from service records.